-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022

-Section J: Regulations applicable to postgraduate qualifications .
-52 J1 Who these regulations apply to .
-52 J2 Declaring a postgraduate qualification intention .
-52 J3 Completing a declared postgraduate qualification .
-52 J4 Dissertations and Projects .
-53 J5 Classification .
-53 Section K: Award of qualifications .
-55 K1 Eligibility .
-55 K2 Eligibility by exceptional arrangements .
-56 K3 Name of qualification .
-56 K4 Date of award of your qualification .
-56 K5 Accepting an offer of a qualification .
-58 K6 Conferral of qualifications .
-58 K7 Rescinding qualifications .
-59 K8 Continuation of studies after award of a qualification .
-59 Section L: Ending your registration or enrolment .
-59 L1 Duration of registration as a student .
-59 L2 Lapse in Registration .
-60 L3 Your right to cancel registration and/or enrolment .
-60 L4 Your right to withdraw from your module or qualification .
-60 L5 Our right to end your registration and/or enrolment .
-61 L6 Effect of cancelled or lapsed registration .
-62 Glossary y of terms .
-63 Δlternati ve format 72
+Section in I: Regulations applicable to registered undergraduate qualifications 35

+I 1 Who these regulations apply to 35

+12 Registration 35

+13 Enrolling on modules studied as part of your qualification 36

+14 Qualification Stages, Study order and Progression 37

+15 Time limits for completion of qualifications 40

+16 Counting postgraduate credit towards a registered undergraduate qualification 42

+17 Classification of Honours Degrees.
+42

+18 Moving to a registered qualification from a declared qualification.
+54

+Section J: Regulations applicable to postgraduate qualifications 54

+J1 Who these regulations apply to 54

+J2 Declaring a postgraduate qualification intention 54

+J3 Completing a declared postgraduate qualification 55

+J4 Dissertations and Projects 55

+J5 Classification 56

+Section n K: Award of qualifications 57

+K1 Eligibility 57

+K2 Eligibility by exceptional arrangements 58

+K3 Name of qualification 58

+K4 Date of award of your qualification 58

+K5 Accepting an offer of a qualification 60

+K6 Conferral of qualifications 60

+K7 Rescinding qualifications 61

+K8 Continuation of studies after award of a qualification 61

+Section L: Ending your registration or enrolment 61

+L1 Duration of registration as a Student 61

+L2 Lapse in Registration 62

+L3 Your right to cancel registration and/or enrolment 62

+L4 Your right to withdraw from your module or qualification 63

+L5 Our right to end your registration and/or enrolment 63

+L6 Effect of cancelled or lapsed registration 64

+Glossa ry of terms 65

+Alterna itive format 75

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022